 But I still felt the need for a creative outlet.
 So, I started writing novels.
 Not long after, Amazon invented the Kindle, which totally leveled the playing field as far as self-publishing goes.
 My first couple of novels, in addition to placing well in writing competitions like National Indie Excellence Awards and the International Book Awards, sold thousands of digital copies.

-In the meantime, I’ve been working on a new novel, BEAUTIFUL LITTLE FOOLS set in a high school much like the one where I’ve taught.
-That said, I am currently on a leave of absence from teaching, and I’m completing my MFA in Creative Writing through Lindenwood University.
+Since then, I wrote a new novel, Beautiful Little Furies, set in a high school much like the one where I’ve taught.
+It will be released by Black Rose Writing in December 2023.
+That said, I am currently on a leave of absence from teaching, and I completed my MFA in Creative Writing through Lindenwood University.
 I’m loving this opportunity to learn new things, explore opportunities, and network with authors by joining Women’s Fiction Writers Organization and participating in National Novel Writing Month

 When I’m not writing or spending time with my family, I like to read, or go running and listen to audio books.